YukiMatsumura/denbun/README.md

  - Showing once per week
  - Dialog for light users

-Denbun is store the display time, counts and Frequency.
+Denbun is save the display time, counts and Frequency.
 It helps to calculate the best timing of next display.

 <br />